 Technology in the classroom

 The Hiatt Center’s approach is unique among secondary schools.
-The center supports discussions of global and social justice topics—in and out of the classroom—and cultivates leadership skills students will use effect change, now and in the future.
+The center supports discussions of global and social justice topics—in and out of the classroom—and cultivates leadership skills students will use to effect change, now and in the future.
 Throughout the year, the staff of the Hiatt Center works with students and teachers to build these skills and provide civic engagement opportunities through events, programs, and community partnerships.

 - Read more about – and see examples from – the Hiatt Center on their Tumblr page, www.bvrhiattcenter.tumblr.com.